Channel V Thailand

-Channel [V] Thailand was a music television channel.
+Channel [V] Thailand was a Thai music television channel.

-In August 2008 Channel [V] Thailand moved studio and office from Sukhumvit 49/12 to Siam Discovery on 6th floor.
+In August 2008, Channel [V] Thailand moved studio and office from Sukhumvit 49/12 to Siam Discovery on 6th floor.

 Channel [V] Thailand ended its exclusive broadcasting deal with TrueVision on 31 August 2013, moving over to CTH, and discontinuing all VJ-presented programming.

 History

 Channel [V] Thailand started in 1996 by joint venture between STAR TV and Broadcasting Network Thailand (BNT).
 At present, Channel [V] Thailand was joint ventured by STAR TV (49%), TrueVisions (26%) and GMM Media (24%) since 2007.

 Channel [V] Thailand was the oldest music channel in Thailand and produced most of its shows locally with the exception of the America's Next Top Model.
-It ceases operations on October 1, 2021.